weinbe58/QuSpin_recipes/README.md

 2) `conda build purge-all`
 3) run the builds

+% build all at the same time (does not work for OSX because the omp package has to be built first) `conda build conda.recipe --no-anaconda-upload`

+% build separately
-`conda build QuSpin_recipes/quspin --no-anaconda-upload`
+`conda build conda.recipe/quspin --no-anaconda-upload`

-`conda build QuSpin_recipes/omp --no-anaconda-upload` `conda build QuSpin_recipes/quspin-omp --no-anaconda-upload`
+`conda build conda.recipe/omp --no-anaconda-upload` `conda build conda.recipe/quspin-omp --no-anaconda-upload`

-% to test dependencies use -t option

 3a) test in a local conda env before uploading to anaconda cloud